svlentink/myhugoblogs/blog.lent.ink/content/post/allowance-zakgeld.md

 [welfare state](https://en.wikipedia.org/wiki/Welfare_state)
 that are comprehensible for children.

-- Sponsored money for being a homo sapien: [bijstandsuitkering](https://www.rijksoverheid.nl/onderwerpen/bijstand)
+- Sponsored money for being a homo sapien: [bijstandsuitkering](https://www.rijksoverheid.nl/onderwerpen/bijstand) (*guaranteed allowance*)
 - Earned money through labor: salary

-We also note that concepts like tax systems, compounded interest, inflation etc. are not for elementary school kids.
+We also note that concepts like tax systems, compounded interest, inflation etc. are not for kids.

 ## Income distribution

 We observe that some school courses are linked to higher payed jobs than others, ignoring the pro sports, bestseller authors, rockstars and other top 1 percent jobs.

-The following is a suggestion, parents should construct a table based on their own believes.
+The following is a suggestion on possible courses, parents should construct a table based on their own believes.

 | course | most jobs | salary |